Вы здесь

 There was a direct connection with one of the Karakhanid capitals - Balasagun.
 Excavations at the site have been conducted since 2011.
 The excavation area is 8,000 square meters (the total area of the monument is 30 hectares).

-In 2019, scientists from the Margulan Institute of Archeology, together with students of the Faculty of History, excavated the lower horizon - the end of the 7th century (approximately 660s).
-Until the middle of the 1st millennium AD e. the entire territory of Semirechye and the foothills of the Northern Tien Shan remained the habitat of nomadic pastoral tribes, staying on the periphery of the settled agricultural civilizations of Central Asia and Eastern Turkestan.
+Until the middle of the 1st millennium AD e. the entire territory of Semirechye and the foothills of the Northern Tien-Shan remained the habitat of nomadic pastoral tribes, staying on the periphery of the settled agricultural civilizations of Central Asia and Eastern Turkestan.

 But starting from the VIth - VIIth centuries first Chuy valley, and from the VIII century. the Ili Valley is transformed into a flourishing oasis of agricultural and urban culture.
-In the foothills of the Zailiyskiy Alatau, cities appear, the largest of which was Talkhiz (Talgar), a capital city with a large agricultural district.
+In the foothills of the Zailiyskiy Alatau, cities appear, the largest of which was Talkhiz (Talgar), a capital town with a large agricultural district.

 The Karluks and other nomadic Turkic tribes, who took possession of these lands in the second half of the VIIIth century, move to settled life, along with the Sogdians, they populate the cities of Semirechye, which are now located along the new transit routes of international caravan trade along the Silk Road.